MicrosoftDocs/biztalk-docs/his/core/creating-tps-and-their-supporting-configuration-cpi-c-2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Creating TPs and Their Supporting Configuration (CPI-C)
+# Create TPs and Their Supporting Configuration (CPI-C)
-The following procedure describes how to create transaction programs (TPs) and set up a supporting configuration.

-#### To create TPs and set up a supporting configuration

 1. Write, compile, and link each TP.